 You can inherit the ISA allowance of your spouse or civil partner if they died on or after the 3rd of December in 2014.
 That means you can add an extra tax-free amount up to the value held in their ISA at the time they died.
 Contact your ISA provider for further details and clarification.

-Individual Savings Accounts Rules in the United Kingdom
+How ISAs Work: Individual Savings Accounts Rules for United Kingdom